-These days, competition on the eCommerce market is really tough.
+These days, competition in the eCommerce market is really tough.
 Many companies offer competitive prices and fast delivery, so friendly customer service and a well-thought-out interface are some of the few things that could help you stand out.
-If your solution is not easy-to-navigate, a user will just download another one.
+If your solution is not easy to navigate, a user will just download another one.

 Who will find this article useful?

-• If you already have a functioning Android or iPhone eCommerce app and you have been wondering ‘What can I do to improve my app and increase sales and customer retention?’.
+- If you already have a functioning Android or iPhone eCommerce app and have been wondering ‘What can I do to improve my app and increase sales and customer retention?’

 Why is UI important in the eCommerce sector?

 Let’s be honest, creating digital selling and buying platforms has been a growing recent trend.
-UI (user interface design) is exactly what could help your solution stand out from your competitors.
+UI (user interface design) is exactly the solution to stand out from your competitors.
 A well-executed and premeditated eCommerce app design will turn potential customers into buyers by making the interaction between users and your app the most comforting and transparent.
 If the ordering process went smoothly and the customer had an overall pleasant experience with your app, they are very likely to come back within a short period of time.

 Smooth sign-up